radareorg/blog/content/posts/default-analysis.md

 Radare2 can also load the binary information in background, and perform there's some initial work to do code analysis in async and threaded mode, but this is just not an excuse for running a heavy operation by default on start.

+If speed really matters for your task, and you have already a script that puts all the information you need on top of the binary you can just run `r2 -n` to avoid parsing the file headers and strings, loading the binary as a plain raw dump, without virtual mappings or flags at all.

 Perfection
 ----------